Health Professionals and Partners

 Testing

-Refer to Chapter 4: Diagnosis of Tuberculosis Infection of the Canadian Tuberculosis Standards, 8th edition (2022) for more information or contact the Communicable Disease Control Program.
+There are two acceptable tests for identification of TB infection: the TST and the Interferon Gamma Release Assay (IGRA).
+Refer to Chapter 4: Diagnosis of Tuberculosis Infection of the Canadian Tuberculosis Standards, 8th edition, for more information.

+The goal of testing for TB infection is to identify individuals who are at increased risk for the development of active TB disease, and therefore, would benefit from treatment of TB infection.
 Screening for TB infection should be undertaken only when there is a commitment to treatment or monitoring, should the test results be positive.

 Tuberculin Skin Testing (TST)